Create an Authorization Store

 If necessary, switch to developer mode by changing the Authorization Manager options.

-In Store name, type the authorization store name or click Locations to find the authorization store.
-You cannot use Locations to browse for an SQL Server.
+In Store name , type the authorization store name or click Locations to find the authorization store.
+You cannot use Locations to browse for a computer running Microsoft SQL Server.
 You must know the location you want to use to create a store in SQL Server.

-To create an authorization store that is stored in Active Directory, use the LDAP name (for example, *CN=myStore,CN=Program Data,DN=nwtraders,DN=com*).
-A store may be created in an Active Directory Domain Services (AD DS) partition or in an Active Directory Lightweight Directory Services (AD LDS) partition.
+To create an authorization store that is stored in Active Directory Domain Services (AD DS), use the Lightweight Directory Access Protocol (LDAP) name (for example, CN=myStore,CN=Program Data,DN=nwtraders,DN=com ).
+A store may be created in an AD DS partition or in an Active Directory Lightweight Directory Services (AD LDS) partition.
 AD LDS was formerly known as Active Directory/Application Mode (ADAM).

 To create an SQL-based authorization store, use a URL beginning with the protocol prefix MSSQL://.
-See the related topics for details on how to format an SQL connection string as a URL.
+See "Additional references" for details on how to format an SQL connection string as a URL.

-By default, members of the local group Administrators, have sufficient rights and privileges to complete this task.
-In your environment, security may be managed such that non-administrators have additional rights.
+By default, members of the local Administrators group have sufficient rights and privileges to complete this task.
+In your environment, security may be managed so that non-administrators have additional rights.

 If User Account Control is enabled, it can be configured to allow non-administrators to enter the credentials of an administrator to complete administrative tasks without being a member of the Administrators group.

 If the store is being created on another computer, you must ensure that you have sufficient permissions to access and create the appropriate type of resources on that other computer.